nodeshift-archived/scripts/README.md

 Answer the questions and wait until finish.

-Is always good to run `audit-fix.sh` before to use the `release.sh`.
+It's always good to run `audit-fix.sh` before to use the `release.sh`.